nikitinas/vscode-debug/README.md

 You can toggle the `useQueue` flag inside `SayHelloCommand` to experiment with sequential vs. queued calls.

+## Testing

+- `npm test` compiles the extension and launches the VS Code integration tests via `@vscode/test-electron`.
+- The new `semanticTokens.test.ts` test opens the bundled `data/src1/CodeElement.java` and `data/src2/CodeElement.java` files as loose files (no workspace) to reproduce the parallel `vscode.provideDocumentSemanticTokens` issue.
+- Ensure the `redhat.java` extension is available in the test environment so semantic tokens can be produced.

 ## Project Structure

 - `src/extension.ts` – entry point that wires the command and output channel.